 After “playing” with that awesome (for the time) machine for just a few minutes I was hooked!
 Before long I had one of my own.
 I have owned at least one computer ever since the day I brought that baby home.

-IBM soon introduced the very first IBM PC, a primitive machine by today’s standards, but quite advanced in comparison with the my beloved TRS-80.
+IBM soon introduced the very first IBM PC, a primitive machine by today’s standards, but quite advanced in comparison with my beloved TRS-80.

 Before long there were IBM “clones” popping up everywhere, and along with them came countless retailers selling computer parts such as cases, motherboards, RAM, hard drives…basically everything you needed to build a PC clone in your basement.

-Well, I ordered the necessary parts and built my first computer, and much to my surprise it worked the first time I hit the power switch.
+Well, I ordered the necessary parts and assembled my first home-built computer, and much to my surprise it worked the first time I hit the power switch.
 Once again, I was hooked.